Dolly Haas: Life and work

-Haas was born in Hamburg, Germany, to Charles Oswald Haas, a bookseller of British-German origin, and Margarete Maria (née Hansen).
-Haas was already an accomplished actress in German cinema before moving to the United States.
+Haas was born in Hamburg, Germany, to Charles Oswald Haas, a bookseller of British-German origin, and Margarethe (née Jagemann).
+She was already an accomplished actress in German cinema before moving to the United States.

-Her father Charles Haas was half-German, but had grown up in England, and had British citizenship.
+Her father Charles was half-German, but had grown up in England, and had British citizenship.
 Dolly and her sister, Margarete, attended Jacob Loewenberg's girls' school Lyzeum in Hamburg, the Anerkannte höhere Mädchenschule.
+The Haas family's personal records, including diaries and letters, are currently held by the Center for Jewish History in New York City, New York.

 Marriage and family

 Haas married German-born film director John Brahm.
 At one time, he was resident director for acting troupes such as Deutsches Theater and the Lessing Theater, both in Berlin.
-They divorced.
+They divorced in 1941.

 After moving to the US, Haas became a naturalized U.S. citizen.
 She married again in 1943, to Al Hirschfeld in Baltimore, Maryland.
 They lived in New York, where he worked for The New York Times as a portraitist and caricaturist.
-His work was also published in the New York Review of Books.
+His work was also published in The New York Review of Books.
 They had a daughter, Nina, born in 1945.